Pebe Sebert

 Rosemary Patricia "Pebe" Sebert (/ˈpiːbi ˈsɛbərt/ PEE-bee-_-SEB-ərt; born March 17, 1956) is an American singer and songwriter from Brentwood, Tennessee, and the mother of pop singer Kesha.
 Sebert has co-written number-one hits for Dolly Parton, Pitbull, and Kesha, her daughter.
 Sebert and Kesha have written 11 published songs together.
-The songs Sebert wrote for other artists have combined sales of over 8 million copies in the United States alone.
+The songs Sebert wrote for other artists have combined sales of over 8 million copies in the United States.
 In 2013, Sebert appeared as a regular on reality show Kesha: My Crazy Beautiful Life, which starred Kesha and was filmed by her son Lagan.
+Sebert released her self-titled debut album on December 12, 2025, through her daughter's independent record label, Kesha Records.

 Early life and education

 Sebert was born on March 17, 1956, in Michigan City, Indiana, and her early years were spent on her parents' farm.
-She is of German, Hungarian, and Polish descent.
+She is of German and Hungarian descent.
 Pebe began singing and making up songs at age 4 and singing publicly by age six, and she trained as a singer and played piano and guitar.
 She sang in groups, bands, and as a solo artist.
 Sebert entered the Interlochen Arts Academy at age 15, where she participated in the Madrigal group, which toured by invitation in Europe.
 She also toured as a soprano with the American Youth Symphony and Choir.
 She began playing coffeehouses in Chicago and Europe throughout her high school years.